raynamharris/MolecularBiologyProtocols/MaxwellRSCsimplyRNA.md

 - [ ] Place a Maxwell® CSC/RSC Plunger in the well closest to the Elution Tube (well #8).
 - [ ] Place 0.5mL Elution Tubes in the front of the deck tray.
 Add 40μl of Nuclease-Free Water to the bottom of each Elution Tube.
 - [ ] Add 5μl of blue DNase I Solution to well #4 (yellow reagent).
 - [ ] Add 200μl of Lysis Buffer to the thawed punch sample.
 Vortex vigorously for 15 seconds to mix.
-Transfer all 400μl of lysate to the well farthest from the elution tube (well #8).
+Transfer all 400μl of lysate to well #1.

 ## Running the Maxwell
 - [ ] Turn on the Maxwell® RSC Instrument and Tablet PC.